Metempsychosis -- full rpg ruleset -- work in progress

 Let's use an arrow to the knee as an example:

-Degree of success 1-2 → minor wound, bruised bone → -5% penalty to ability checks
+Degree of success 2 –> minor wound, bruised bone –> -5-10% penalty to ability and skill checks

-Degree of success 3 → moderate wound, fractured bone → -15% penalty to ability checks
+Degree of success 3 → moderate wound, hairline fracture → -20% penalty to ability and skill checks

-Degree of success 4 → serious wound, broken bone → -30% penalty to ability checks.
+Degree of success 4 → serious wound, fractured bone → -30-50% penalty to ability and skill checks.
 Depending on where the attack took place, such as trauma to the skull, even if you survive the attack, there is a 20% chance you will die from other complications if your character doesn't receive appropriate aid.

-Degree of success 5+ → grievous wound, shattered bone → -50% or greater penalty to ability checks.
-Depending on where the attack took place, such as to the skull, or from a severed limb, even if you survive the attack, there is a 33% chance you will die from other complications if your character doesn't receive appropriate aid.
+Degree of success 5 → grievous wound, broken bone → -60-80% penalty to ability checks.
+Depending on where the attack took place, such as to the skull, even if you survive the attack, there is a 35% chance your character will die from other complications, such as internal bleeding, if they don't receive appropriate (and immediate) aid.

 It is called Permanent Ability Damage, because if you take it, you must alter your score permanently by whatever number is indicated by the degree of success.

 The wound or injury itself will require time, medical aid, and/or appropriately powerful magic to heal.
-If the injury is severe enough, only persistent/prolonged magic will heal it, but you will still have taken Permanent Ability Damage.
+If the injury is severe enough, only persistent/prolonged magic will heal it (meaning you will no longer incur penalties), but you will still have taken Permanent Ability Damage.

 Finally, only experience point spending, to reflect rehabilitation, can return ability damage that has been lost in this manner.
 Replenish spells, used daily, will halve the cost of experience as well as halve the recovery time.